|Admission Standards||Extremely Easy|

 |ACT Score||Competitiveness||Admission Chances|

 You can get into Lincoln University of Pennsylvania with slightly below average high school grades.
 The average high school GPA of the admitted freshman class at Lincoln University of Pennsylvania was 2.8 on the 4.0 scale indicating that primarily B- students are accepted and ultimately attend.
-If your high school grades are above the average 2.8 GPA, you have a very good chance of being admitted as Lincoln University of Pennsylvania accepts 80% of all applicants.
+The school ranks #95 in Pennsylvania for highest average GPA.
+Even with a competitive GPA, admission to Lincoln University of Pennsylvania will be challenging as the school denies more applicants than it admits.

 |3.50 to 3.75||4%||Good|